Are you not receiving your full compensation for hours worked in your paycheck? Are you tracking your hours?...

 What should I do if I believe I was illegally denied overtime pay?

 If you suspect that you are entitled to overtime pay which you did not receive, you should retain the counsel of an experienced overtime lawyer.
 Overtime laws can vary according to state, and they are often very complex.
-A respected overtime lawyer from Phillips Dayes Law Firm will be happy to evaluate your unique situation in a free legal consultation.
+A respected overtime lawyer from Phillips Dayes Law Firm will be happy to evaluate your unique situation in a legal consultation.
 We encourage you to contact us for more information.